vahidaghazadeh/GPHC/docs/basic-usage.md

 # Basic Usage Guide

-This guide covers the fundamental usage of GPHC for checking Git repository health.
+This guide covers the fundamental usage of GPHC for checking Git repository health using the `git hc` command.

 ## Installation